Perspective | Larry King’s long run made the case that there’s no such thing as a dumb question

 He was afraid of dying.
 Or not afraid so much as desperately curious.
 Being interviewed by Mike Wallace in 1992, King seemed fixated on the idea that we are but mere “blips” in the universe.
 Where do we go when we die?
 What’s next?

-Mortality and the afterlife came up on “Larry King Live,” starting in the 1990s and early 2000s, when some his greatest gets (Sinatra, Brando, Nixon, Reagan) headed for the big exit door.
+Mortality and the afterlife came up on “Larry King Live,” starting in the 1990s and early 2000s, when some of his greatest gets (Sinatra, Brando, Nixon, Reagan) headed for the big exit door.
 He had numerous on-air conversations about death and the afterlife with his friend Tammy Faye Messner, the heavily maquillaged televangelist who practically died on his show, wasting away from cancer before everyone’s eyes in 2007.
 A few nights before her death, she was back on “Larry King Live,” weighing 65 pounds by her estimate, insisting to King that something waited for us on the other side.

 He asked Tammy Faye if she believed in heaven.
-“You know I do,” she replied, “And I genuinely want to see you in heaven someday.”
+“You know I do,” she replied.
+“And I genuinely want to see you in heaven someday.”

 King was never sure, often telling people he relied on the maybe/maybe-not eschatological stance of his Jewish background.
 Still, it’s fitting to imagine him loosed in that great cocktail party in the sky, reacquainted with so many of the boldface names he’d interviewed in this realm.
 Asking dumb question after dumb question, with all eternity to get the answers.